More about AWS Database

 - DynamoDB Pricing: How to Optimize Usage and Reduce Costs

 There are several options for running MySQL databases as a service on the Amazon cloud.
-AWS RDS lets you run a managed database instance, which you can still manage directly like you would an on-premise MySQL database.
+AWS RDS lets you run a managed database instance, taking care of administrative tasks like scalability, backups and high availability.
 Another AWS database service is Amazon Aurora, which provides an elastic database service that is fully compatible with MySQL.

 In this article, you will learn: